johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2020-11-28-images-in-markdown-for-azure-devops-marketplace.md

 ## Now the images...

 If we are referencing images in our `README.md` then, as it stands right now, they won't show up in the marketplace.
 It'll be broken link city.
-Imagine some MarkDown like this:
+Imagine some Markdown like this:

 ```md
 ![alt text](images/screenshot.png)